-Against this backdrop, Confederation of Indian Industry (CII), Eastern Region is organizing the Eighth edition of Energy Conclave, the annual flagship initiative of CII on 17 August 2017 at The Oberoi Grand, Kolkata.
-Energy Conclave is committed towards creating an enabling ecosystem for the power sector and this year the theme of the conference is “Conserving Energy: Enabling Sustainability with Efficiency”.
+Against this backdrop, Confederation of Indian Industry (CII), Eastern Region is organizing the Ninth edition of Energy Conclave, the annual flagship initiative of CII on 17 August 2018 at The Oberoi Grand, Kolkata.
+Energy Conclave is committed towards creating an enabling ecosystem for the power sector and this year the theme of the conference is “Redefining Energy: Digitizing Power Sector, Enhancing Reliability”.

 Energy Conclave is the biggest forum of the energy sector in the eastern region and over the years it has evolved into a platform for every energy professionals to deliberate on the key issues and best practices of the sector and create a roadmap for future development.